A BGES Weekend Warrior Program

 About the Faculty

 Len Riedel is the founder and Executive Director of the Blue and Gray Education Society.
 A graduate of the Virginia Military Institute and Old Dominion University, this 20-year Air Force veteran has led multiple tours stateside and overseas.
 His most recent program was “In Washington’s Footsteps,” which looked at Washington’s Trenton and Princeton campaign and the Battle at Monmouth Courthouse.
 He also is editor of the bestselling The Civil War, A Traveler’s Guide, published in 2016 by National Geographic.
-This is the only 2020 tour that the busy director will be leading as the historian.

 This program will be based at the Best Western at Historic Concord, 740 Elm Street, Concord, MA (978-369-6100).
 A block is not being set up, but a rate was confirmed on March 8, 2020, of $81 per night inclusive of taxes.
 Len recommends Priceline.com or Trivago.com and that you make reservations early.
 Many reservations will let you cancel for free up until the day before the event.
 There are over 100 rooms at this hotel, but the nearest town with alternatives is Waltham and Burlington, about 6 miles distant.